 New post to improve transition for seriously ill young people in Cumbria

 WellChild is funding a new WellChild Children’s Nurse post at the Cumbria Partnership NHS Foundation Trust.
-This week is the official launch of the new post, held by Alison Shepherd, which was made possible through a grant from the MariaMarina Foundation.
+This week is the official launch of the new post, held by Alison Shepherd, which was made possible through a grant from an international philanthropic foundation.
 Alison will be helping children and young people with long term and complex health needs across Cumbria by improving access to high quality care and training and empowering them and their families along the journey to adulthood.

 As the WellChild Specialist Transition Nurse, Alison will be forging close links with colleagues in community teams across health, social care and education.
 She provides specialist advice and training to professionals and families as they work together to improve the experiences of young people with complex health needs through the transition from children’s services.
 Through this unique new post, Alison will champion the voice of these young people and their families so they can receive the high quality services they need.

 Prior to this post Alison worked as Children’s Community Nursing Clinical Lead for children with complex health needs in the Blackpool, Wyre and Fylde area.
 She therefore brings considerable expertise and a comprehensive understanding of the needs and challenges faced by the families with whom she will be working.

 Alison commented: “I am passionate about improving and promoting equality for children and young people with complex health needs and their families.
 I was delighted to take up this position with WellChild and be part of this invaluable network of specialist nurses.

 I have had the privilege of supporting many inspiring children, young people and their families on their journey.
 I will forever be thankful to them for allowing me to be part of their lives.

 "I believe this role will have a major impact on ensuring that these young people and their families have high quality care and support because it enables me to advise and coordinate the work of the diverse range of teams that can be engaged in supporting them.”